billwhn/2022Spring_Finals/README.md

 Compare main skills in the plot:
 ![read_me_pics/15mainVS6main.png](read_me_pics/15mainVS6main.png)

 In the early stage of level 6, the attack damage of heroes is generally low, and critical benefits is extremely low, while the "JinGu Mastery" can provide a high attack damage bonus.
 At level 15, as the hero level increases, the importance of the additional attack damage provided by "JinGu Mastery" is reduced, although it is still ahead but loses its absolute leading position.
-However, the hypothesis 4 is wrong, the importance of main skills don't change.
+However, the hypothesis 4 is wrong, the importance of main skills don't change a lot.

 # Appendix
 ## Illustration for More Detailed Game Mechanism